 The income from various sources demonstrates stability.
-The state provides most of the revenue for operations, followed by federal grants in the form of student financial aid, student tuition and fees, and local taxes.
-Income from student sources has grown from 19.8% of total revenues to 27.0%, while income from state sources has declined.
-This shift is the direct result of reduced state appropriations in the past two bienniums.
-SPC has responded to the reduction of state dollars by raising student tuition and fees in order to fund enrollment growth and capacity building.
-The return of federal tax dollars (\$10,741,645) from Washington and the return of state tax dollars (\$17,196,805) from Austin are major contributors to the local economy.
-The sum of those two sources (\$27.9 million) turns over 3.5 times (a very conservative number) in the local economy and has an economic impact of approximately \$97.7 million annually.
-The \$97.7 million would represent a return of \$19.15 for each local tax dollar (\$5,176,009) invested in the college enterprise.
+The state provides most of the revenue for operations, followed by student tuition and fees, federal grants in the form of student financial aid, and local ad valorem taxes.
+Income from student sources declined because of a drop in enrollment and stabilization of tuition and fees.
+State sources increased because of a 9% increase in state appropriations for the 2005-2007 biennium.
+Local sources of revenue have also increased because oil and mineral valuations in the college district increased approximately 28.8%.
+The return of federal tax dollars (\$11,137,917) from Washington and the return of state tax dollars (\$18,678,986) from Austin are major contributors to the local economy.
+The sum of those two sources (\$29.8 million) turns over 3.5 times (a very conservative number) in the local economy and has an economic impact of approximately \$104.3 million annually.
+The \$104.3 million would represent a return of \$16.74 for each local tax dollar (\$6,232,049) invested in the college enterprise.